sweetsmint/Composition_Java/README.md

 ```

 You can start things up again with `docker compose up` and unlike the first
-time it should only take secon
+time it should only take seconds.

+## Files of interest

+I recommend checking out most files and searching the code base for `TODO:`,
+but please review the `